inktrap/studyriffic/README.md

 # Done

 ~~~
+ x check all the tasks and texts that they match overleaf
+ x check that the correct items are included
+ x check question text for 2) and 3) (How appropriate an answer is A to question Q?")
+ x check that quotes in attention checks work
+ x check that for 3 the tasks are swapped

  x for "first item is filler" option assert that there is at least one filler (specified to select)
  x test "first item is filler" assertion
  x check spacing for next buttons